 The Palace on Wheels and Royal Rajasthan on Wheels luxury trains also stop at Chittorgarh.

 Chittorgarh Fort is free to enter and open all the time.
-However, you'll need to buy a ticket if you want to visit Padmini Palace (the main attraction) and the government museum (currently closed for renovation).
-Tickets for the palace cost 25 rupees for Indians and 300 rupees for foreigners, effective from August 2018.
+However, you'll need to buy a ticket if you want to visit a few specific monuments such as Padmini Palace (the main attraction).
+The cost is 40 rupees for Indians and 600 rupees for foreigners.
 Admission is from 9.30 a.m. to 5 p.m. (last entry) daily.

 The fort's substantial size will require you to have some sort of transport to get around.
 If you don't have your own car, you can hire a bicycle or auto rickshaw for the day.
 These are available from near the ticket counter, along with tourist guides.
 If you decide to hire a guide, make sure you bargain and choose well.
 Their rates and knowledge are variable.